meanbee/slack-jira-bot/readme.md

 [![Build Status](https://travis-ci.org/meanbee/slack-jira-bot.svg?branch=travis)](https://travis-ci.org/meanbee/slack-jira-bot)

+> **Update 2017-08-24:** If you're looking to get setup quickly then you should check out https://slack.atlassian.io before using this image.
+If that's not for you - come back!

 A killer feature of the integration between Hipchat and Jira is the issue expansion.
 Whenever a Jira issue is mention in the chat, the Jira integration would pop up some high level information about the issue and a link.

 ![](https://punkstar.keybase.pub/github/slack-jira-bot/screenshots/hipchat_example.png)